-Visiting this Delta Sky Club here in JFK was a bit of an emotional roller coaster.
+Visiting the Delta Sky Club in Terminal 4 at JFK was a bit of an emotional roller coaster.
 During the entire taxi ride to the airport, I was anticipating how good the Delta One lounge was going to be.
 But once I arrived at the airport, I learned that there won’t be a Delta One lounge here until sometime next year.
 Darn!
 Oh well – I have heard that the regular Sky Club here was pretty good, so once again I was feeling a sense of curious anticipation as set off in search of it.

 Feeling relieved once I was inside, I did a quick tour to get a sense of what this lounge had to offer.
 It was broken up into many rooms (both large and small), with a well-stocked business center and a nice “quiet room” with recliner chairs and flat screen TVs.